Court and Agency Briefs

 (February 28, 2005) - The Brennan Center joined with the

-ACLU in a friend of the court brief to the Supreme Court in the Brand
+ACLU in a friend of the court brief to the Supreme Court; the case concerned whether cable monopolies can control

 broadband Internet access and thereby decide what their customers will